theevilteam/Joke.WindowBlock-on-C-/README.md

 # Joke.WindowBlock
-The joke program Block and minimazed active window re-coded on Charp
+The joke program Block and minimazed active window re-coded on CSharp

 Links